 Outreach occurs after the birth of an infant to a Medicaid recipient.
-Following the birth of each newborn whose mother is a Medicaid recipient, the Alabama Medicaid Agency sends the infant's parent or guardian a pamphlet on the Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program as well as a pamphlet on immunizations.
+Following the birth of each newborn whose mother is a Medicaid recipient, the Alabama Medicaid Agency sends the infant's parent or guardian a pamphlet on the Early Periodic Screening, Diagnosis, and

+Model Application Template for the State Children's Health Insurance Program Treatment (EPSDT) program as well as a pamphlet on immunizations.
 When children are enrolled in the SSI Program, they are automatically enrolled in the Medicaid Program.
 Additionally, a brochure is sent to parents/guardians of all new SSI eligible children encouraging them to participate in the EPSDT program.
 In addition to these efforts, social workers within the ADPH conduct patient recruitment as a part of their case management activities.
 These recruitment efforts are conducted through community presentations and professional relationships with other State and local agencies which serve mothers and children.